FIGLAB/ubicoustics/README.md

 ![](https://github.com/FIGLAB/ubicoustics/blob/master/media/example_liveprediction_detail.gif?raw=true)

 Prediction confidence values will be shown in real time.
-The system checks whether the highest confidence value exceeds a given threshold AND wether or the audio level is significant enough to warrant an event trigger (e.g., > -40dB).
+The system checks whether the highest confidence value exceeds a given threshold AND wether the audio levels are significant enough to warrant an event trigger (e.g., > -40dB).
 These parameters can be adjusted using the `PREDICTION_THRES` and `DBLEVEL_THRES` parameters:

 ```python
 PREDICTION_THRES = 0.8 # confidence